 - eSIM or pocket wifi

-- Navigo Weekly pass (5 EUR + 30 EUR weekly load)
+- Navigo Weekly pass (5 EUR card + 30 EUR weekly load)

 - Credit card with no foreign transaction fee